It's not every day that you see

 - 3D objects based on

-off-line multiplay and internet support so you can bash your friends
+LAN support for off-line multiplay and internet support so you can bash your

-somewhat of a new name in the gaming world.
-How did Moonbyte come to
+is somewhat of a new name in the gaming world.
+How did Moonbyte come to be?

 team and now we're going to produce our first commercial title with